 We met in 1997 when we were both working for The British Trust for Conservation Volunteers (BTCV).
 Andy went on to build mountain footpaths in the Lake District for the National Trust before becoming a National Park Ranger in the Yorkshire Dales.

-Kate led groups of conservation volunteers on projects all over the world for BTCV and Biosphere Expeditions as well as training new project leaders internationally, caretaking farms, equine yards and smallholdings and working in animal rescue.
+Katy led groups of conservation volunteers on projects all over the world for BTCV and Biosphere Expeditions as well as training new project leaders internationally, caretaking farms, equine yards and smallholdings and working in animal rescue.

 In 2009 Andy became a timber framer and natural builder starting out as a carpenter for Ben Law (famous for his “woodland house” on Grand Designs).
-Kate moved into designing and creating sustainable and edible gardens (www.katefoxmicroholding.co.uk) and feature writing for Country Smallholding magazine and Permaculture Magazine.
+Katy moved into designing and creating sustainable and edible gardens (www.katefoxmicroholding.co.uk) and feature writing for Country Smallholding magazine and Permaculture Magazine.
 We both helped to manage a 30 acre Sweet Chestnut woodland which we coppiced for materials for our projects.

 As well as being nature lovers we both have strong interests in food production and growing our own and in 2010 we won UK Smallholder of the Year for our self sufficient garden and traditional rare breed pigs.